Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 How To Choose Which Variety To Grow

 However, you will need to get second crop seed potatoes.
 These are seed potatoes that have been cold stored to be planted in summer.
-You can normally buy in summer.
+You can normally buy them in summer.

 If you were planning to just keep some of your potatoes you harvest in July/August back to replant, think again.
 Potatoes enter a period of dormancy after being harvested, which means they won’t sprout for a while.